Line 4 Sheppard: Residential development

 From its opening in 2002 to 2014, the Sheppard line spurred over billion in new housing construction, including several high-rise condominium towers along its route as transit-oriented developments.
 Since 2000, condominium towers have been built around all five stations on the line, with most of the new developments being centred around Bayview and Bessarion stations.
 The Daniels Corporation built a six-tower condominium development, called NY Towers, north of Highway 401 between Bayview and Bessarion stations; Arc Condominiums on the northeast corner of Bayview Avenue and Sheppard Avenue; and terraced condos just east of their NY Towers.
 Shane Baghai built a multi-tower development in the area.

 In 2007, Leslie and Bessarion stations were the least-used stations in the system.
 By 2015, four of twenty planned buildings of Concord Adex Investments' condominium complex, Concord Park Place, located between these two stations, had been completed.
 The complex is developed on the site of a former Canadian Tire warehouse and distribution centre, though Canadian Tire retains a retail location there.
 In July 2023, the Ethennonnhawahstihnen' Community Recreation Centre was opened to the general public adjacent to Bessarion station.
-At the same time, the Toronto Public Library officially opened the Ethennonnhawahstihnen' Branch.
+At the same time, the Toronto Public Library officially opened the Ethennonnhawahstihnen' Branch within the community centre.
 Situated directly behind the southern entrance to Bessarion station, the new library replaced the smaller Bayview Branch, which was previously located inside the Bayview Village Shopping Centre near Bayview station.
-There is also development around furniture chain IKEA and McDonald's in the immediate area.
+There is also development around furniture chain IKEA, McDonald's, and Oriole GO Station in the immediate area.